osplanning-data-standards/GTFS-PLUS/README.md

 consistent with [GTFS]
 -  `0.2.2`: updated file names that are not GTFS to ALL have `_ft` extension.
 -  `0.2.3`: added optional file `bike_access_ft.txt`
+-  `0.2.4`: decreased ambiguity in `transfers_ft.txt` and changed fields related to schedule creation to be optional.

 # Specification